Existence and Uniqueness for the SQG Vortex-Wave System when the Vorticity is Constant near the Point-Vortex: Functional Analysis and Regularization

 Putting together these three estimates, we see that

 so that the map is indeed $X_N \longrightarrow X_N$ Lipschitz.
 Accordingly, the Cauchy-Lipschitz theorem provides the existence of a (unique) maximal solution

-We now prove that this solutions is global, or, since we only are interested in non-negative times, that $T_N^+ = + \infty$.
-For this, we remark that the conservation of $L^2$ norms also applies to solutions of \eqref{eq:AppCauchyLipschitz}, since the approximate kernel $K_{s, \varepsilon}$ is divergence free: this follows from the relation
+We now prove that this solution is global, or, since we only are interested in non-negative times, that $T_N^+ = + \infty$.
+For this, we remark that the conservation of $L^2$ norms also applies to solutions of \eqref{eq:AppCauchyLipschitz}, since the approximate kernel $K_{s, \varepsilon}$ is divergence-free, according to Lemma \ref{l:HRisDivFree}.
+Consequently, the vector field $v_N + \mc H_N$ is divergence-free and